joffrey-bion/krossbow/README.md

 ### Adding the dependency

-All the modules are currently published to Bintray **JCenter**.
+All the modules are published to Maven Central.
-They are not available on Maven Central yet because of Javadoc generation issues/Dokka misconfiguration.
 They are not available on npm.

 If you are using STOMP and have no special requirements for the web socket implementation, `krossbow-websocket-core` doesn't need to be explicitly declared as dependency because it is transitively pulled by all `krossbow-stomp-xxx`